Maheshshelke05/ansible-practical-s/readme.md

-# Ansible – Introduction & Purpose
+# Ansible – Introduction & Purpose & Projects

 ## What is Ansible?